Astypalaia

 Flights to Astypalaia

 Astypalaia has a small airport but with no international flights.
 The best way to get there is to fly to nearby Kos and take a ferry to Astypalaia, though you might have to go via Kalymnos.
-There are domestic flights to the island with Olympic Air from Athens, Kos, Leros and Rhodes.
+There are domestic flights to the island with SKY Express from Athens.

 Ferries to Astypalaia